The various t-tests are applied during the ANALYZE and CONTROL phase. You should be very familiar with these test and able to explain the results.

 For example, instead of just testing to see if one group mean is different than another, you can test to see if one group is a greater than the other and by a certain amount.
 You can get more information by adding more specific criteria to your test.

-Before running test, try to visualize your data to get a better understanding of the projected outcome of expected result.
+Before running a test, visualize your data to get a better understanding of the projected outcome of expected result.
 Using tools such as Box Plot can provide a wealth of information.

 Also, if the confidence interval contains the value of zero then insufficient evidence exist to suggest their is a statistical difference between the null and alternative hypotheses and accept the null.